Projective characterization of higher-order quantum transformations: Superoperator projectors

-which comes from the definition.
-Additionally, note that it is equivalent to $\overline{\Proj{}{B}} \rightarrow \overline{\Proj{}{A}}$ since the order of the systems in the tensor product does not matter as $\Hilb{A}\otimes \Hilb{B} \cong \Hilb{B} \otimes \Hilb{A}$, we only keep it fixed to avoid adding confusion.
-If we define the trivial system as `1', that is to say, the 1-dimensional state structure made of \{1\}, one can interpret the measurement (thus the negation of a given state structure) as a transformation into the trivial system.
+The $\rightarrow$ operation on projectors recovers the $\rightarrow$ type constructor of Bisio and Perinotti type theory \cite{Perinotti2016,Bisio2018} (see Sec. \ref{sec:types}): if we define the trivial system as `1', that is to say, the 1-dimensional state structure \{1\} made of the number 1, one can interpret the measurement (thus the negation of a given state structure) as a transformation into the trivial system.
 This leads to the identity

 which justifies the notation $\mathscr{A}\rightarrow 1 \equiv \overline{\mathscr{A}}$.
 The proof is straightforward from the definition since $1$ is 1-dimensional: $\Proj{}{A} \rightarrow 1 = \overline{\Proj{}{A} \otimes \overline{1}} = \overline{\Proj{}{A}}$.
 In the same way, one can prove that